 Johnson & Johnson has recalled five of its aerosol sunscreens distributed nationwide after discovering benzene, a carcinogen, in some samples designed for consumers sun protection measures.
 Johnson & Johnson announced consumers should stop using the affected canisters immediately and seek refunds where possible.
-This is not Johnson & Johnson’s first recall in their supply chain this year as it also recalled children’s Tylenol products due to a potential contamination with mold.
+This is not Johnson & Johnson’s first recall in their supply chain this year, as it also recalled children’s Tylenol products due to potential contamination with mold.

 Benzones are also considered carcinogenic because long-term exposure may lead to leukemia and other cancers like colorectal tumors.
 Johnson & Johnson’s recalls were prompted by trace amounts of benzene being detected through its quality control process.

 No, Johnson & Johnson has a history of recalls.
-In November 2018 Johnson & Johnson recalled three products:
+In November 2018, Johnson & Johnson recalled three products:

 Johnson & Johnson’s sunscreen affected products by the benzene recall are as follows:

-What Are They Symptoms Of Benzene Poisoning?
+What Are The Symptoms Of Benzene Poisoning?

 According to Johnson & Johnson officials, there have been no known cases in which someone has exhibited symptoms from using these recalled aerosol sunscreen product lines.

 Symptoms may take months or years before they show up after repeated exposures.
-Continued prolonged exposure can over time result in leukemia (cancer).
+Continued prolonged exposure can, over time, result in leukemia (cancer).
 There is no known safe level for benzene.

-Contact your local retailer for further instructions on how to return the sunscreen products, where they were purchased and when.
-If you suspect you have symptoms from certain aerosol recalled sunscreen products by Johnson & Johnson, you should see your physician.
+Contact your local retailer for further instructions on how to return the sunscreen products, where they were purchased, and when.
+If you suspect you have symptoms from certain aerosol-recalled sunscreen products by Johnson & Johnson, you should see your physician.